 - 8. The VRS will ensure that the move has the significant potential to reduce the amount of earnings loss benefits being paid to the worker. - 9.
 The move will be within Saskatchewan unless it can be demonstrated that the opportunities in other jurisdictions are significantly greater than in Saskatchewan. - 10.
 A period of up to two weeks may be required to allow a worker to settle into their new community prior to starting or applying for employment.
 Benefits will continue during the settling in period. - 11.
-The VRS will pay job search benefits for a minimum of eight to a maximum 12 weeks.
+The VRS will pay additional earnings loss benefits during a notice period for a minimum of eight to a maximum 12 weeks.
 The total amount of support provided for settling in and job search will not exceed 14 weeks.